Article last updated August 3rd, 2022

 - Craft a good meeting goal including all relevant keywords

 - Add other relevant keywords such as team name, department name, attendees, absences, key topics, initiatives

-- To avoid spamming your notes and search results, also ask yourself "Will it matter in a week?
+- To avoid spamming your notes and search results, ask yourself "Will this particular note matter in a week?
 A month?
 A year?".